praneethnarisetty/Udagram-Microservice-Web-Application/README.md

 ## Tasks
+The udacity-c3-deployment folder, contains docker files and k8s deployment, services files.
+The udacity-c3-frontend contains simple Ionic client web application.
+The udacity-c3-restapi-feed contains a nodejs microservice for feed management.
+The udacity-c3-restapi-user contains a nodejs microservice for user management.\

 ### Setup Docker Environment
 You'll need to install docker https://docs.docker.com/install/.
 Open a new terminal within the project directory and run: